aws-samples/eks-workshop/content/advanced/310_servicemesh_with_istio/visualize.md

 ## Install Jaeger and Kiali

-Jaeger is an open source end to end distributed tracing system, allowing users to monitor and troubleshoot complex distributed systems.
+[Jaeger](https://www.jaegertracing.io/) is an open source end to end distributed tracing system, allowing users to monitor and troubleshoot complex distributed systems.
+Jaeger addresses issues with distributed transaction monitoring, performance and latency optimization, root cause and service dependency analysis etc.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/istio/istio/release-${ISTIO_RELEASE}/samples/addons/jaeger.yaml
 ```

-Kiali is an observability console for Istio with service mesh configuration and validation capabilities.
-It helps you understand the structure and health of your service mesh by monitoring traffic flow to infer the topology and report errors.
+[Kiali](https://kiali.io/) is a management console for an Istio-based service mesh.
+It provides dashboards, observability, and lets you operate your mesh with robust configuration and validation capabilities.
+It shows the structure of your service mesh by inferring traffic topology and displays the health of your mesh.
+Kiali provides detailed metrics, powerful validation, Grafana access, and strong integration for distributed tracing with Jaeger.
+You may visit official site to view [features](https://kiali.io/documentation/latest/features/) it offers.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/istio/istio/release-${ISTIO_RELEASE}/samples/addons/kiali.yaml